fenago/Grokking-Deep-Learning/Lab_11.md

 forward propagation logic for the LSTM cell.
 The LSTM has two hidden state vectors: h (for hidden) and cell.
 The one you care about is cell.
 Notice how it’s updated.
-Each new cell is the previous cell plus u, weighted by i and f. f is the “forget” gate.
+Each new cell is the previous cell plus u, weighted by i and f. f is the "forget" gate.
 If it takes a value of 0, the new cell will erase what it saw previously.
 If i is 1, it will fully add in the value of u to create the new cell. o is an output gate that controls how much of the cell’s state the output prediction is allowed to see.
 For example, if o is all zeros, then the self.w_ho.forward(h) line will make a